moorepants/eme134/content/pages/syllabus.rst

    will be forwarded automatically to your UCD email address.
 You are expected to read these either through your email program or on the Canvas website.
 Assignments
-   The electronic assignments will be distributed and collected here.
+   Any electronic assignments will be distributed and collected here.
 Grades
    Your grades and basic stats on your relative performance will be available as the course goes along.